jumpinjackie/forge-e33-mod/design/ARCHETYPES.md

 ## Gestral Tribal

-A "go wide" aggro deck that heavily emphasizes the fight mechanic (Gestrals love to fight after all).
-Golgra serves as the "lord"
+A "go wide" aggro deck that utilizes the fight mechanic for addressing certain creatures (Gestrals love to fight after all).
+Golgra serves as the "lord".

 ## Esquie Rock Tron

 A deck that attempts to rapidly assemble the "Urzatron" of the 4 legendary rocks (Soarrie, Florrie, Dorrie and Urrie), which unlocks a whole suite of extra abilities in various cards and superpowers Esquie (the namesake)

+## The 67th Gommage Combo

+A combo deck that aims to get an opponent to 33 or higher life so that resolving The 67th Gommage automatically wins the game.

 ## The Greatest Expedition In History Combo

-A combo deck that chains many Lumina and Token generation spells to quickly assemble the 33 permanents needed to win the game with The Greatest Expedition In History
+A combo deck that chains many Lumina and Token generation spells to quickly assemble the 33 permanents needed to win the game with The Greatest Expedition In History.

-## Blue Skies
+## Skies

 An all-flyers tempo deck.

 ## Crippling Tsunami Prison

-A prison deck utilising Crippling Tsunami and token generation strategies for board lockdown.
+A prison deck utilising Crippling Tsunami / Bound by Chains and token generation strategies for board lockdown.

 ## Room Control

-A control deck with emphasis on land/mana ramp and using Manor Rooms for utility.
+A control deck with emphasis on land/mana ramp and using Manor Rooms for utility and Manor Door to extract extra uses for Manor Rooms already in play.

 ## Expeditioners